Esopus Creek at Phoenicia New York

 Best flows

 Use RiverReports and USGS 01362200 at Allaben together.
-Stable, cool, readable water is the best window; rising flows, heavy turbidity, or warm low water should push the plan shorter or to another river.
+Stable, cool, readable water is the best window.
+Rising flows, heavy cloudy water, or warm low water should push the plan shorter or to another river.

-Skip or pivot when thunderstorms have the creek rising, turbidity makes fishing and wading poor, water is too warm for trout handling, public access is uncertain, or current New York trout rules are not confirmed.
+Skip or pivot when thunderstorms have the creek rising, cloudy water makes fishing and wading poor, water is too warm for trout handling, public access is uncertain, or current New York trout rules are not confirmed.

 Local plan